ThreatDetector-Nathan0915/SQL-to-CQL-Cheat-Sheet/SQL_to_CQL.md

 Notes: In both splunk and CS the "AND" "and" is implicit with a " " space

 ## Logic Operators (NOT)
-Description: To conduct a conitional search in SPL vs CQL where NOT is used
+Description: To conduct a conditional search in SPL vs CQL where NOT is used

 **Splunk**